contributte/datagrid/.docs/export.md

 ## Export columns

 When you're exporting the data, you can have different columns in export and in the datagrid.
 Or differently rendered.
-So there is another method `Contributte\DataGrid\Export\Export::setColumns()`.
+So there is another method `Contributte\Datagrid\Export\Export::setColumns()`.
 You can create instances of another columns and pass them in array to this method.
 These will be rendered in export:

 ```php
 $column_name = new Contributte\Datagrid\Column\ColumnText($grid, 'name', 'name', 'Name');